decentdao/fractal-docs/user-guides/user-guides/multisig-dao/create-a-fractal/create-a-sub-dao.md

 On the **Configure Parent Controls** page, fill out the parent controls.
 - Timelock Period - The length of time (in minutes) a passed proposal must wait to be executed on the blockchain after it is queued.
 - Execution Period - The length of time (in minutes) a successful proposal must be executed within after the timelock period ends.
-- Freeze Votes Threshold - Total votes required by the parent to freeze the SubDAO.
+- Freeze Votes Threshold - Total votes required by the parent to freeze the subDAO.
 - Freeze Proposal Period - The length of time (in minutes) for a Freeze Votes's starting and ending point.
 - Freeze Period - The length of time (in minutes) a successful Freeze Vote will freeze this DAO.

-Click "Create a SubDAO Proposal".
-This will create a proposal for the SubDAO which will need to be passed & executed by the parent DAO.
+Click "Create a subDAO Proposal".
+This will create a proposal for the subDAO which will need to be passed & executed by the parent DAO.

 ![](../../../../.gitbook/assets/configure-parent-controls.png)

-Confirm the SubDAO proposal TX with your wallet.
-Once the SubDAO proposal transaction is confirmed, visit the proposal for the subDAO deployment.
+Confirm the subDAO proposal TX with your wallet.
+Once the subDAO proposal transaction is confirmed, visit the proposal for the subDAO deployment.

 This proposal should be the most recent proposal in the proposals list.